bioidiap/bob.ip.qualitymeasure/README.rst

 This package is part of the signal-processing and machine learning toolbox Bob_.
 It provides functions for extracting image-quality features proposed for PAD experiments by different research groups.
-Image quality measures proposed by Galbally et al (TIFS 2014) and by Wen et al. (TIFS 2015) are implemented in this package.
+Image quality measures proposed by Galbally et al (IEEE TIP 2014) and by Wen et al. (IEEE TIFS 2015) are implemented in this package.

 Installation